Amaan-Arman/Inspection-Pro/README.md

 # 🔎 Inspection-Pro

-**Inspection Pro** is a powerful QR-code-based product inspection system built with ASP.NET MVC.
-It helps streamline quality inspections, generate reports, analyze results via dashboards, and enables real-time team communication.
+**Inspection Pro** is an AI-powered smart inspection system to modernize industrial inspections in sectors such as fire safety and automotive.
+This scalable web-based solution enhances efficiency, accuracy, and collaboration by leveraging advanced technologies like AI chatbots, real-time communication, and dynamic reporting.

 ---